trueos/trueos-docs/trueos-handbook/postinstall.rst

 Set Root Password Screen
 ========================

-This configuration screen, seen in
-:numref:`Figure %s: Set Root Password <config3a>`, requires you to set the root (administrative) password.
+This configuration screen, seen in :numref:`Figure %s <config3a>`, requires the root (administrative) password to be set.

 .. _config3a:

 .. figure:: images/config3a.png

+   : Set Root Password

-The password must be a minimum of 4 characters and you are required to type it in twice to confirm the password.
-Click the "Next" button when you are finished.
+The password must be a minimum of 4 characters and is required to be typed twice to confirm the password.
+Click :guilabel:`Next` when finished.

 .. index:: users
 .. _Create a User Screen: